Tech4DLab/M1-/README.md

 Regarding feature importance, gray and orange stand out as the most dominant (related to Color), followed by brown and blue (Lateral Line).
 These traits are especially consistent in *S. aurata*, aligning with expert knowledge that prioritizes Color and Lateral Line as key identifiers.

-In *D. labrax*, the model emphasizes morphological traits—brown, green, gray, pink, blue, and orange—over pigmentation (red and purple), suggesting it relies more on body shape, fin positioning, and lateral line for classification.
+In *D. labrax*, the model emphasizes morphological traits, brown, green, gray, pink, blue, and orange, over pigmentation (red and purple), suggesting it relies more on body shape, fin positioning, and lateral line for classification.
 This reinforces the model’s focus on structural features over color when identifying this species.

 ### 🗺️ GRAD-ECLIP